f3riend/quickLogV1/README.md

 # Quick Log

+**My Reason for Improvement**
+I lose a lot of time trying to log in to my accounts on new computers, for example once I went to an internet cafe to play a game with my friends and I lost half an hour to an hour just because I couldn't remember my password.

+I developed it for myself but you can download and use it too

 You can quickly log in to your Google accounts, in this project you can quickly log in to these accounts:
   - Gmail